 The Moby Wrap Classic is a wrap style carrier made of a single piece of fabric.
 This wrap is super easy to clean and the four available wraps are all nice and cozy for little ones.
-The stretchy fabric provides 360 enclosure for a snug secure fit.
+The stretchy fabric provides a 360 enclosure for a snug secure fit.
 The wrap style is great for all body types and the wide fabric provides a comfortable fit with no pressure points.
 The downside is this is a harder to use carrier with extensive instructions that can take much longer to figure out and remember.
-You need to put the wrap on while you hold the baby to you making it harder than those you can attach prior to adding baby. overall, however, the Moby is an interesting option with a budget-friendly price.
-Unfortunately, for the Moby, the Boba Wrap is virtually identical and has a lower price tag.
+You need to put the wrap on while you hold the baby to you making it harder than those you can attach prior to adding a baby. overall, however, the Moby is an interesting option with a budget-friendly price.

 Moby Wrap Classic Review